Skip to main content

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-If you have any questions about this Notice of Privacy Practices, please contact Patient Relations at 718-250-8292 or refer to the contact information on the last page of this Notice.
+If you have any questions about this Notice of Privacy Practices, please contact Patient Relations at 718-250-8292 or refer to the contact information at the end of this Notice.

 WHO WILL FOLLOW THIS NOTICE